-- Every child is included and supported to meet their individual needs. - The children are a credit to the school. - Teachers and staff are very friendly and welcoming. - Really loved seeing the kids showing of all their work. - Great show.
-My emotional balance is now in need of repair! - Great being able to see the different methods that are being used to learn. - Children enjoyed working with their parents and enjoyed cooking sushi.
-Thank you for inviting me in to the school to share this experience. - Loving all the hard work that the whole staff and school is doing, helping the children each and every step of the way.
-Really proud to be part of the family. - It was amazing to see what the children have been working on and the interest they have shown in it.
+- Every child is included and supported to meet their individual needs. - The children are a credit to the school. - Teachers and staff are very friendly and welcoming. - Excellent showcase.
+Really enjoyed seeing the variety of work and hearing about everything the children have learned. - Great morning!
+Loved seeing all the children enjoying school.
+They were amazing! - Brilliant!
+I enjoyed doing the activities with the children.
+It is nice to see what they are learning. - Great to see the children learning new skills.
+The cookery workshop was so much fun! - Had a great time.
+Not a dry eye left in the house!
+I loved every minute of it! - Loving all the hard work that the whole staff and school is doing, helping the children each and every step of the way.
+Really proud to be part of the family.